 Mother Goddess.
 According to Sir John Marshall the foremost among the Indus pantheon was the Mother Goddess.
-Innumberable terra-cotta female figurines recovered from the Indus sites are said to be her representations.
+Innumberable terra cotta female figurines recovered from the Indus sites are said to be her representations.
 Kindred figurines have also been recorded from prehistoric sites of the Kulli culture in South Baluchistan and from the Zhob Valley of the north, but unlike the Indus specimens they are legless stumps (PL.
 VIII, 3).
 The Zhob examples wear hoods over their heads whereas the Kulli figures have a series of necklaces on their persons (PL.
-VIII, 4).
+VIII, 4)2.
 The faces of the former are hideous, eyes cavernous and the mouths grinning like skulls.

 Mother Goddess models are said to have been found all over Western Asia and round the Aegean coasts, notably in Elam, Mesopotamia, Transcaspia, Asia Minor, Syria and Palestine.
-In the without break from the Indus to the Nile
+In the opinion of archæologists the range of her cult at one time extended without break from the Indus to the Nile.

-&lt;sup>1This article was first published in the Hindustan Times, dated July 4, 1954.
+1This article was first published in the Hindustan Times, dated July 4, 1954.

-$^{2}$ Marshall, Sir John, Mohenjo-daro and the Indus Valley Civilization, Vol. I, PL.
+2Marshall, Sir John, Mohenjo-daro and the Indus Valley Civilization, Vol. I, PL.
 XII, 4, 6.